Country K9 Nosework

 Build a deeper bond with your dog through the sport of K9 Nose Work®

 Lola Johnson, CNWI is the owner and operator of County K9 Nose Work located in Wallowa County.

-Nose work has been a part of my life for the past nine years.
+Nose work has been a part of my life for the past thirteen years.
 This sport brought so much enjoyment to my timid and scared dog Zita.
 It helped build her confidence and was something fun we could do together.